Packjackisback/osdev-jam/jams/batches/osdev/part-4/en_US.md

 Our CPU is in real mode right now though, so the addresses are specified by **segment:offset**.

 To understand segments and offsets, we need to think a little bit about how our jumping works from before.
-When we had `jmp loop`, the cpu jumped from its place in the file back up to the associated place.
-Just like our si on a string, the cpu holds a pointer walking along the addresses of the instructions, and through editing this we can move around the instructions.
+When we had `jmp loop`, the cpu jumped from its place in the file back up to the associated address.
+Just like our `si` on a string, the cpu holds a pointer walking along the addresses of the instructions, and through editing this (like with `jmp`!) we can move around the instructions.
 This pointer is known as `IP`, and this holds the offset from `CS` where the instruction is stored. `CS` holds the base address for the instructions, in this case, `0x0000`.
 There are similar segments for data `DS`, extra stuff `ES`, and the stack `SS`.

 TODO: Make diagram.
 Reword.

 By default when we boot right now, `CS:IP` = `0x0000:0x7c00`, and `DS = ES = SS = 0x0000`

-This is hard to understand, but lets update our bootloader to be safer and setup for the next part.
+This is hard to understand, but lets just move on for now to update our bootloader to be safer and setup for the next part.

 ## Step 2 - A better bootloader